 Michael Lyon and associates from Lindhorst & Dreidame represent Durrani and CAST.

 West Chester Hospital and UC Health are represented by Karen A. Carroll and associates from Rendigs Fry Kiley & Dennis.

 Dr. Tim Kremchek, Reds medical director and chief orthopedic surgeon, is on a list of 22 possible witnesses for the hospital and UC Health.
 Kremchek used to be director of orthopedics at the hospital.

 Shell offered to settle for $2 million globally, but her attorneys withdrew the offer when the other sides did not respond, Shell's attorneys said.
 She is seeking $700,000 for medical bills, $230,000 for lost wages, and damages.

 A gag order is preventing parties from talking about the case.
 Visiting Judge Guy C. Guckenberger might lift the gag order once the jury is seated.

 Guckenberger presided over the first Durrani trial in Hamilton County in January.
 He expects this trial to take three weeks.

 Durrani is accused of billing Medicare millions for unnecessary procedures – a federal crime that carries up to 25 years in prison.
 A federal warrant is out for his arrest.

-Ohio and Kentucky suspended his license after his indictment.
+suspended his license after his indictment.

 In the Pierce trial, Guckenberger ordered the attorneys not to reveal that Durrani had skipped the country.
 They were to say he chose not to testify.